ScubaTim/timgentry-co/projects/04_aFamousQuote.md

 ico: ⭐
 ---

-Generates random quotes from famous people using the typefit API.
+Generates random quotes made by famous people using the typefit api.